 Day 09: HUE - HANOI (B)

-Transfers to airport (15 minuts) for flight to Hanoi.
+Get transferred to the airport (15 minutes) for flight to Hanoi.
 Meet guide at Hanoi and transfer to hotel (35kms).
-After some rest visit the attractions in Hanoi (duration: 4 Hours)-We will go to Hoan Kiem Lake and Ngoc Son Temple and both are situated in heart of Hanoi and have an island with the tiny Tortoise Pagoda.
+After some rest, visit the attractions in Hanoi (duration: 4 Hours)- we will go to Hoan Kiem Lake and Ngoc Son Temple, both are situated in heart of Hanoi and have an island with the tiny Tortoise Pagoda.
 From there we will proceed on to travel around the Old Quarter.
 This mesmerizing arrangement of narrow alleys and shop houses is also known as The 36 Streets.
 Every street here is being named after the commodities conventionally sold which vary from fabrics, crafts, medicines and even tombstones.
-The Old Quarter is an appealing area to discover local life and also a glory for those who admirehandicraft.
-After a while, we will then stopover at the Museum of Ethnology – but closed on Mondays & Vietnamese New Year.
+The Old Quarter is an appealing area to discover local life and also a glory for those who admire handicraft.
+After a while, we will then stopover at the Museum of Ethnology - closed on Mondays & Vietnamese New Year.
 This museum brings to life the amazing cultural variety in Vietnam, with art and artifacts from the 54 different ethnic groups that reside in the country.
 In the museum, you will see the in depth descriptions of minority groups, with examples of their customary clothing and way of life.
 Outside, there are authentic reconstructions of customary longhouses, cemeteries and also other distinct ethnic buildings.
-Overnight in Hanoi at Sunway Hotel Hanoi-4*
+Overnight in Hanoi at Sunway Hotel Hanoi- 4*.

 Day 10: HANOI - HALONG - CRUISE (B, L, D)

 Drive to Halong Bay from Hanoi city (160 km).
 We reach at Tuan Chau Island and transmit to cruise ship.
 You will be served with welcome drink along with cruise updates, safety directions and check-in cabins.
-Depart to Halong Bay and cruise and program begin.
+Depart to Halong Bay and as you cruise, the program begins.
 As you cruise through Hoa Cuong Fishing Village, Ti Top area and Bai Tu Long Area, you will be provided with Vietnamese lunch.
 We will also visit Thien Canh Son Island where you can splurge some time swimming, kayaking (with supplement) or even discover the mystifying dark grotto.
-You can also take pleasure in cooking display with Chef to learn the Vietnamese cooking of traditional spring rolls.
+You can also take pleasure in cooking display with chef to learn the Vietnamese cooking of traditional spring rolls.
 There will be pre dinner cocktail with complimentary nuts & canapes.
 Dinner is served on board.
-Overnight at Paradise Luxury Cruise/ Restaurant (Lunch), Paradise Luxury Cruise/ Restaurant (Dinner)
+Overnight at Paradise Luxury Cruise/ Restaurant (Lunch), Paradise Luxury Cruise/ Restaurant (Dinner).

 Day 11: CRUISE - HALONG - HANOI - LUANG PRABANG (B)